serenial/G-Industrial-Camera/README.md

 * libudev-dev
 * #TODO

-### Cloning the Respository
+### Cloning the Repository

-This respository uses git submodules to manage build tooling.
+This repository uses git submodules to manage build tooling.
 When cloning ensure you use

 ```bash
 git clone --recursive https://gitlab.com/serenial/g-industrial-camera.git